 Streuselkuchen (crumb cake) is a German specialty.
 Traditionally it is made of a yeast dough covered with crumbs.
 The term “streusel” (a German word meaning “something scattered or sprinkled”, refers to a crumb topping of butter, flour, and white sugar.
 This yeast dough can be topped with any of your favorite fresh fruits, be it apples, plums, apricots, cherries, or any of the berries.
-The streusel gives the cake a nice crunch and the added sweetness balances the slight tanginess of the fruits.
+The streusel gives the cake a nice crunch and the added sweetness balances the slight tanginess of the fruit.

 For the dough: